RajaSakthiyan/mySAM/README.md

 ## Requirements

-> Start with this sample project https://serverlessland.com/patterns/apigw-lambda-dynamodb that has a simple lambda function that puts data into a DynamoDB table
+> Started with this sample project https://serverlessland.com/patterns/apigw-lambda-dynamodb that has a simple lambda function that puts data into a DynamoDB table

 -	Amend the lambda function so that “id” and “Weather” are passed into the function in some JSON in the request body, rather than being hardcoded — <b>Done</b>